Brief data for post-7-inertia

 Case no.1 is the one for which the x-axis coincides with the base and the y-axis coincides with the opposite side, while case no.2 is the one for which the x-axis coincides with the base and the y-axis is at the intersection point between the adjacent side and the hypotenuse side.

-The next slide image represents the difference between Case -1 and Case-2 of the right-angle Triangle. for case -1 the opposite of the triangle is at the left side and for case-2, the opposite of the triangle is at the right.
+The next slide image represents the difference between Case -1 and Case-2 of the right-angle Triangle.
+For case -1 the opposite of the triangle is at the left side and for case-2, the opposite of the triangle is at the right.

-The difference between case-1 and case-2.
+The difference between case-1 and case-2 for right-angle triangle.

 How to get inertia for right-angle-Ix by using a horizontal strip?

-Using the following steps, we will estimate the inertia for right-angle-Ix using a horizontal strip:
+For an x-axis passing by the base and The Y-axis passing by the left side, using the following steps, we will estimate the inertia for right-angle-Ix using a horizontal strip:

-1-for line CB, we will write the equation as y=-h*x/b+h, we can check the validity of this equation by substituting the value of x coordinates of both C& b and get the corresponding value.
+1-for line CB, we will write the equation as y=-h*x/b+h, we can check the validity of this equation by substituting the value of x coordinates of both C& b and get the corresponding coordinate y value.

-2- Our strip is a horizontal strip with width=dy and base=x.
-3-dA, which is the area of the horizontal strip will be=x*dy, to get the dy, we will differentiate the y equation, which we have already estimated.
+3-dA, which is the area of the horizontal strip will be equal to the base multiplied by the height, x*dy.
+To get the dy, we will differentiate the y equation, which we have already estimated.

-3- Our moment of inertia due to the strip is dIx=dA*y^2, remember that dA=x*dy.
+4- Our moment of inertia due to the strip is dIx=dA*y^2, remember that dA=x*dy.

-4- we can write dIx=b*(h-y)/h*(y^2*dy), after substitution by the value of dy.
+5- We can write dIx=b*(h-y)/h*(y^2*dy), after substitution by the value of dy.

-5-Ix=∫dIx=∫b(h-y)/h(y^2dy), from y=0 to y=h.6- after integration and substitution we get Ix=bh^3/12.
+6-the value of Ix=∫dIx=∫b(h-y)/h(y^2dy), from y=0 to y=h.6- after integration and substitution we get Ix=bh^3/12.

-The value of inertia for a right-angle-Ix=base*height^3/12.
+The value of inertia for a right-angle-Ix=base*height^3/12. the next slide image shows the steps.

 Moment of inertia for a right-angle-Ix the right-angle triangle-case 1.